-I’m fortunate that my place of employment has access to the British Library’s online newspaper archive.
+I was fortunate that my previous place of employment had access to the British Library’s online newspaper archive.
 One quiet lunchtime I decided to put ‘Liverton’ and ‘Richardson’ in as search terms and see if there was any mention of this family and place in the papers.

-To my surprise the search returned a series of news reports on two Richardson brothers who had been caught stealing sheep in October 1843 from Moorsholm.
+To my surprise the search returned a series of news reports on two Richardson brothers who had been caught stealing sheep in October 1843 from Moorsholm in North Yorkshire.

 William (b.
 1813) and John (b.
 1816) Richardson were the sons of John Richardson and Hannah Shaw of Liverton.
 I haven’t been able to find them in the 1841 census – there are too many of the same name to be sure of the right ones.
 The later newspaper reports mention their father being from Liverton, so I am sure I have the right family.